LorenzoC5/LorenzoC5/README.md

 ### 👋 Hi!
 My name is Lorenzo Cavalcante.
-- 🌱 I’m currently studying Computer Science at USP(University of São Paulo)
+- 🌱 I’m currently studying Economics Science at USP(University of São Paulo)

  **📫How to reach me:**